Geology of Bulgaria: Precambrian (before 538.8 million years ago)

 During the Precambrian, the Variscan Thracian Suture was part of the Balkan-Carpathian ophiolite segment.
 This feature left behind a highly stratified obducted ophiolite island arc assemblage with tectonized peridotite, dunite, lherzolite, wehrlite and troctolite, as well as pillow lava meta-basalt, and sheeted dikes of micro-gabbro and dolerite.
 Outcropping in the northwest, these rocks were originally part of the suture north a large landmass and south of the Moesian Platform rocks.

 Paleozoic (538.8–251.9 million years ago)

-At the outset of the Paleozoic, Cambrian age politic sediments formed together with volcanic rocks such as keratophyre, spilite, and pyroclastic flows, associated with tholeiitic island arc volcanism.
+At the outset of the Paleozoic, Cambrian age pelitic sediments formed together with volcanic rocks such as keratophyre, spilite, and pyroclastic flows, associated with tholeiitic island arc volcanism.
 Ordovician, Silurian and Middle Devonian shale and lydite (a form of siliceous argillite rich in graptolite fossils) outcrops in the west.

 The Caledonian orogeny affected the region in the Middle Devonian through the Carboniferous.
 Carbonates deposited, along with a basin filled with turbidites between two landmasses.
 Lakes were common during the late Paleozoic, depositing anthracite coal now found north of Varna and Sofia.
 Permian rocks reflect terrestrial sedimentation and dry land conditions and contain some coal as well as thick conglomerate layers.